COMPARE · 2026-06-11Evidence-backed

 fnox MIT

-The default developer path materializes secrets into env vars or shell state
+The default developer path materializes secrets into env vars or shell state, even after POSIX-safe shell hardening

-The MCP surface can return raw secret values, and the reviewed repo scanner was still a placeholder
+The MCP surface can return raw secret values, and the repo scanner is still a placeholder

 Infisical Agent Vault MIT Expat for non-ee code; enterprise features reserved for ee/ Infisical license

-It is strongest for HTTP(S).
+It is strongest for HTTP/WebSocket.
 Repo leak prevention and non-HTTP command/file delivery are weaker

 Tailscale Aperture Proprietary managed service